Family: Asteraceae

 Soil & Siteaverage to well drained moisture retentive

-TemperatureIn the workshops and classes that I conduct I will ask the group about their success in growing these plants and if they did over winter.
-By far most of the plants that over wintered were in a garden close to the foundation of the house.
-I think this is from the extra heat that comes through the basement walls and the house absorbing heat from the sun in the winter, keeps the soil a bit warmer improving the chances of the plants over wintering.
-Most garden mums are tender perennials in zone #5.
-The chance of a florist variety mum over wintering in your garden is fairly slim in hardiness zone #5.
+TemperatureIn the workshops and classes that I conduct, I will ask the group about their success in growing these plants and if they overwintered.
+Most of the plants that overwintered were in a garden close to the foundation of the house.
+I think this is due to the extra heat that comes through the basement walls and the house absorbing heat from the sun in the winter, keeping the soil a bit warmer and improving the chances of the plants overwintering.
+St. garden mums are tender perennials in Zone 5.
+The chance of a florist variety mum overwintering in your garden is pretty limited in hardiness zone #5.

 Rootsfiborus